-Where can you walk the deck of a full-scale replica of a Civil War icon, enjoy one of the largest municipal parks in the country, connect to Virgnia's natural heritage, and take in a world-class performance - Newport News of course!
-Enjoy many area attractions and events that please the whole family!
+Where can you walk the deck of a full-scale replica of a Civil War icon, enjoy one of the largest municipal parks in the country, connect to Virginia's natural heritage, and take in a world-class performance?
+Newport News, of course!
+Enjoy attractions and events that please the whole family!

 Located in the heart of Coastal Virginia, Newport News is close to Williamsburg, Hampton and Virginia Beach, not to mention Fort Eustis and Christopher Newport University.

 Looking to expand your Newport News itinerary and explore beyond our city limits?
 Use our Trip Planner to create the perfect experience of all things Coastal Virginia.
-And if you're on the go, downlaod and print our Attractions At A Glance PDF!

 The Mariners' Museum/USS Monitor Center

 Designated by Congress as America’s National Maritime Museum, The Mariners’ Museum offers a captivating look at centuries of seafaring adventures.
 The dramatic USS Monitor Center brings to life the “Battle of the Ironclads,” and offers visitors the chance to walk the deck of a full-scale Monitor replica.
 Other treasures await at this maritime gem.
 The world-class collection includes 35,000 maritime paintings, artifacts, figure heads, ship models, decorative arts and small craft from around the world.
 Shop for unique souvenirs in The Museum Shop and dine in the Compass Café.
 Special events and evening programs are held year-round.
 Parking is free.Virginia Green